pulumi/docs/content/blog/cursed-container-iceberg/index.md

 - **Google Cloud Functions** – Containers pretending to be functions, but now on Google Cloud.
 - **Alibaba Function Compute** – You get the idea.

-## Bottom of the Iceberg – Specialized and Hybrid Platforms – The Swiss Army Knife of Container Hosting
+## Bottom of the iceberg – Specialized and hybrid platforms – The swiss army knife of container hosting

 Down here, containers run in ways that make people question your life choices.
 These platforms let you host containers in environments many fear to tread.